Colorbars and legends¶

 colorbars in outer locations, or replace existing colorbars in inset locations.

-By contrast, specifying the same legend
+By contrast, specifying the same legend location will always add items to

 the same legend rather than creating “stacks”.